-The City of Allegan FY 2024 Budget begins on July 1, 2023, and runs through June 30, 2024.
-Over the past several months, city staff has been assembling the FY 2024 City of Allegan Budget and as part of the approval process, City Council must hold a public hearing to receive public comments on the DRAFT City of Allegan Budget.
+The City of Allegan FY2024 Budget begins on July 1, 2023 and runs through June 30, 2024.
+Over the past several months, Staff has been assembling the FY2024 City of Allegan Budget.
+As part of the approval process, City Council held a public hearing on May 8, 2023, to receive public comments about the City of Allegan FY2024 Budget.
+No comments were received from the public.